dgmulei/wayscribe-web-app-v1/domain-files/smarter-premed/strategic_insights.md

 ### The Research Trap

 Here's controversial advice: keep research out of your personal statement unless it directly connects to patient care.
-I see too many students use valuable personal statement real estate discussing their publications and lab techniques.
+I see too many pre-med students use valuable personal statement real estate discussing their publications and lab techniques.
 Save it for your activities section.
 If research is part of your future vision, mention it briefly in your conclusion about what kind of physician-scientist you hope to become, but don't make it a "why medicine" reason.

 ### Powerful Conclusions Without Summary